Master of Nursing: Thesis-based (MN)

 Thesis-based students have a total of four years to complete the program.

-Please note that all supporting documentation must be received by the deadline in order for applications to be considered complete and available for faculty to review.
+Supporting documentation must be received by the deadline in order for applications to be considered complete and available for faculty to review.

 Important Notes on Admission